-The Notice explains that class counsel will ask the Court to approve fees and expenses incurred in the prosecution of the lawsuit in an amount not to exceed \$1,150,000 from the Zodiac Settlement, which is one-third of the settlement fund.
+The Notice explains that Class Counsel will ask the Court to approve fees and expenses incurred in the prosecution of the lawsuit in an amount not to exceed \$2,000,000 which is one-third of the settlement fund.

-The amount that remains of the \$3.45 million settlement fund after all of these costs and expenses are paid is to be distributed on a pro rata basis to class members who submit valid and timely claims.
-Specifically, when a class member makes a claim, the claims administrator will review the claim for timeliness, completion, and accuracy, and then "approve" an amount for the claim.
-Once all timely and valid claims have been reviewed and any issues with the claims have been resolved, the total amount of all recognized claims will form the basis for determining each class member's pro rata share of the fund.
-The proportion that a settlement class member's recognized claim bears to the total amount of all recognized claims will determine the proportion of the settlement fund that the class member will receive.
+The amount that remains of the \$6 million settlement fund after all of these costs and expenses are paid (the Net Settlement Fund) is to be distributed on a pro rata basis to class members who submit valid and timely claims.
+Specifically, when a class member makes a claim, the claims administrator will review the claim for timeliness, completion, and accuracy, and then approve an amount for the claim.
+Once all timely and valid claims have been reviewed and any issues with the claims have been resolved, the total amount of all approved claims will form the basis for determining each class member's pro rata share of the Fund.
+The proportion that a settlement class member's approved claim bears to the total amount of all recognized claims will determine the proportion of the Net Settlement Fund that the class member will receive.